 Greater Springfield residents will see at least 30% of the city reserved as green space, have widespread access to electric vehicle (EV) charging stations and a hydrogen bus network, and see 100% of their power delivered through renewable sources.
-These are just some of the key goals in a landmark roadmap – the first of its kind for an Australian city – released today.
+These are just some of the key goals in Springfield’s landmark roadmap – the first of its kind for an Australian city.

-The road map will establish Greater Springfield as the world’s greenest city by 2038.
+The road map will establish Greater Springfield as the world’s greenest city by 2038 as part of sustainability efforts within the city.

 Developed by Tractebel, a world-leading engineering company for sustainable and carbon-neutral projects, with the support of ENGIE Impact, the solutions and services company that’s accelerating sustainability transformation worldwide, draws on insights from people-centric urban environments being developed around the globe and recognises the vital role clean energy plays in creating sustainable, cost-efficient and resilient communities.